MarlinFirmware/Marlin/Marlin/Firmwares/README.md

         it means that you have a problem with the structure of your printer!
         A "std dev:" of 0.04 and less is excellent !! standard is 0.08.

-  Remove the probe and then redo the Z offset by deactivating the endstops by menu or "M211 S0".
+  After to remove the probe you must do redo the Z offset.

+  **Perform a Z offset:**
+  - By menu: "Motion/MoveAxis" deactived the endstops.
     Then lower the nozzle slowly to adjust to a sheet of paper.
+    View the value on the display and enter the value in the Configuration/ProbeZOffset" (Value between -17.00 and -13.00) and finally store the parameters "Configuration/StoreSettings".
+  - By terminal: deactivating the endstops with command M211 S0 =>read result in console.
-  View the value on the display and enter the value in the Probe_Z_Offset menu Configuration or M851 Z-xx.xx and finally store the parameters (M500).
+    View the value on the display and enter the value in the Probe_Z_Offset with command "M851 Z-xx.xx" and finally store the parameters with command "M500".
+    Control your result of opérations by command "M503".
   Through a terminal,

-  Perform a bed calibration (UBL) with this commands:
+  **Perform a bed calibration (UBL) with this commands via terminal:**
   - M190 S60 (temp bed at 60° or other)
   - G28 (autohome)
   - G29 P1 (automated probing of the bed)